Analysis | Trump says he didn’t want to spark panic. But he’s running on fear.

 “Our nation is witnessing a merciless campaign to wipe out our history, defame our heroes, erase our values, and indoctrinate our children.
 Angry mobs are trying to tear down statues of our Founders, deface our most sacred memorials, and unleash a wave of violent crime in our cities.”

-“In Joe Biden’s America, rioters, looters, and criminal aliens have more rights than law-abiding citizens, and that’s true.”
+“In Joe Biden’s America, rioters, looters and criminal aliens have more rights than law-abiding citizens, and that’s true.”

 — June 20